-Grade Level: 10, 11, 12 Duration/Credit: 2 semesters/1 credit Recommended Preparation: Mandarin Chinese 3 Graduation Content Requirement: World Language Fees: Tuition for UW option, approximately \$370 College credit available through paid UW option
+Grade Level: 10, 11, 12 Duration/Credit: 2 semesters/1 credit Recommended Preparation: Mandarin Chinese 3 Graduation Content Requirement: World Language Fees: Tuition for UW option, approximately \$370 Special Credit Available: College credit available through paid UW option

 Course Description: UW Chinese 103 is designed for students in their 4th year of high school Chinese studies.
 This is the 3rd quarter of the 100-level University of Washington Chinese course.
 This course uses the UW curriculum, textbook, assignments, tests, and grading parameters and is conducted mainly in Chinese.
 You will continue to learn modern standard Chinese (Mandarin) with emphasis on developing conversational skills by using fundamental grammatical patterns and vocabulary in functional contexts.
 You also will be taught through basic reading and writing in Chinese.
 Work on the internet is coordinated with class work.
 Students who choose to continue their Chinese language study at the UW need a minimum grade of 2.0 to advance to Chinese 201.
+Please see page 11 for information about CHS, college credits and transcripts, tuition requirements and financial assistance.